1. What lead to the development of Decred?¶

 The development of Decred was funded by Company 0 and from the pockets of its developers individually.
 The cost of developing the project, in terms of developer pay, totals to approximately USD 300,000, which Company 0 paid to developers.
 An additional amount of approximately USD 115,000 has been allocated for unpaid work and individual purchases by developers.
 Company 0 felt that the most equitable way to handle compensation for these expenses was to perform a small premine as part of the project launch.
-The model is unusual in that no developer received any amount of coins for free – all coins owned by developers will either purchased at a rate of USD 0.49 per coin from their own pockets or exchanged for work performed at the same rate.
+The model is unusual in that no developer received any amount of coins for free – all coins owned by developers were either purchased at a rate of USD 0.49 per coin from their own pockets or exchanged for work performed at the same rate.

 This means Company 0 and its developers will have put roughly USD 415,000 into the bring-up since April, 2014 and receive 4% of the total supply, 840,000 coins (at USD 0.49 per coin).
 Coins held by Company 0 will be used to fund its ongoing work on open source projects, such as Decred and btcsuite.